 TIP 7: Dial down the stress.

 This research has confirmed skin both as an immediate stress perceiver and as a target of stress responses showing up as dry skin and skin disorders.
-As the largest organ of the body, skin plays important barrier and immune functions, maintaining homeostasis between external environment and internal tissues.
+As the largest organ of the body, the skin plays an important barrier and immune functions, maintaining homeostasis between the external environment and internal tissues.

 So finding ways to nurture ourselves with some relaxation techniques will reduce the effects of stress to improve dry skin.

-As we sleep the natural exfoliation process leaves dead skins cell and oils on the pillowcase every night.
-Not to mention any dirt or bacterial gremlins in the hair.
+As we sleep, the natural exfoliation process leaves dead skins cell and oils on the pillowcase every night.
+Not to mention any dirt or bacterial gremlins in the hair that is left.
 Our hair holds more dirt in it than anywhere else on our bodies.
 This means the pillowcase is a petri dish of muck for our face if we aren't changing it often.

 If you aren't implementing pillowcase hygiene into your skincare regimen, I strongly suggest you begin tonight!